AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Download SDK/Tablestore SDK for Java.md

 Change records:

 -   Parallel scan is supported for search index.
-For more information, see [Parallel scan](/intl.en-US/Function Introduction/Search Index/API operations/Parallel scan.md).
+For more information, see [Parallel scan](/intl.en-US/Function Introduction/Search Index/Operations/Parallel scan.md).
--   TableStoreWrite is optimized for Tablestore SDK for Java.
+-   TableStoreWriter is optimized for Tablestore SDK for Java.

 ## Version: 5.4.0